vikasjha11/DAA-Lab-2025/README.md

 # 🎯 DAA Lab 2025

 ## 📌 Overview
 Welcome to the **Design and Analysis of Algorithms (DAA) Lab 2025** repository!
-This repository contains all lab assignments, projects, and algorithm implementations that explore fundamental and advanced algorithmic concepts.
+This repository contains all lab problems, and algorithm implementations that explore fundamental and advanced algorithmic concepts.

 ## 📂 Repository Contents
 - 📝 **Lab Programs:** Implementations of essential algorithms covered in the DAA syllabus.